Early Christian History: Church Fathers — St Papias of Hieropolis

 Papias agrees with the Christian legend that the gospel according to Matthew had originally been written by the apostle Matthew in Hebrew and only later translated into Greek, with the original Hebrew text being lost (or, perhaps, enduring in some other form, such as the Gospel of the Hebrews).
 Papias also tells us that Matthew wrote those sayings and events down in strict chronological order.

 It’s almost certainly not the case that the Matthew gospel we have had originally been written in Hebrew (or Aramaic, assuming Papias confused the two languages, which is possible — both would have been alien to him, but both were used by Jews even if in different contexts).
 That gospel shows none of the linguistic footprints one might see in such translations.
-Furthermore, it contains a few sort phrases in Aramaic (e.g. Jesus’ famous cry of “Eli, Eli, lama sabachthani” in Mt 27:46).
+Furthermore, it contains a few short phrases in Aramaic (e.g. Jesus’ famous cry of “Eli, Eli, lama sabachthani” in Mt 27:46).
 Had it originally been a work written in Aramaic, why would its Greek translator have left those particular portions untranslated?

 Papias also stated overtly that Mark’s gospel relates events in Jesus’ life out of order, because the man he’d learned them from — i.e. the apostle Peter — couldn’t be bothered relating them in order.
 This is a curious comment; it makes little sense, considering Mark is believed to have been Peter’s companion for a number of years.
 It’s one thing for Mark to have written down the stories about Jesus that Peter told, in whatever order he may have told them (perhaps to separate audiences and while discussing different topics).
 It’s another to claim Mark penned them in the wrong order because Peter had related them in the wrong order (again, one assumes to separate audiences).
 Two men working together over a period of years ought to have been able to work out such things privately.